AJMansfield/Intelligence-Core-Public/kttu02.md

   most of which you met working in the field the first day, and about two thirds which you've learned are actually female.

+Although to your eyes,
-To your eyes about the only difference you can make out is that it's _usually_ men who have a colored stripe in the middle of their head hair, although that doesn't seem to be a hard-and-fast rule.
+  about the only difference you're able to make out between the sexes is that it's _usually_ men who have a colored stripe in the middle of their head hair.
+It's definitely not a hard-and-fast rule though.
+To them there's apparently differences in facial structure or something that are blatantly obvious.

 Most of the city's adult population are apparently part of similar small clans of ten to thirty-odd members, but there's also another category of people who live here, a kind of 'migrant worker' class